 OstroSoft Winsock Component

-OSWINSCK.dll serves as a wrapper for the Winsock API and helps programmers to abstract from the complexity of API calls and focus on application functionality.
+OSWINSCK.dll is a wrapper for the Winsock API and helps programmers abstract from the complexity of API calls and focus on application functionality.
 Works with programming and scripting languages supporting COM.

-You will need to download and install the OstroSoft Winsock Component on your computer.
+You must download and install the OstroSoft Winsock Component on your computer.

 1. Download oswinsck.exe

-2. Run downloaded file from Windows Explorer or command-line
+2. Run the downloaded file from Windows Explorer or command-line

 Hit OK